rbatistajs/riotjs-webpack-boilerplate/README.md

 ## Running Unit Tests

-the configuration is found at karma.conf.js the unit tests are found in /test.
+The configuration is found at karma.conf.js.<br />
+The unit tests are found in /test.<br />
 The easiest way to run the unit tests is to use the supplied npm script:

 ```bash